-Railway is an infrastructure platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.
+Railway is a deployment platform where you can provision infrastructure, develop with that infrastructure locally, and then deploy to the cloud.

-The following guide will get you up and running quickly by covering the following 3 steps.
+We will get you up and running quickly by covering the following 3 steps:

 Create a Project

-Press Command + K and select "Deploy Starter"
+Press the Command + K key combination and type "New Project".

 Once the project is created you will land on your project dashboard.